Thursday, June 9, 2011

-Chamberlain came back, stepped off the plane, saw the reporters, and announced that he had a peace agreement that would give Hitler exactly what he wanted: The territory in Czechoslovakia known as the Sudetenland, whose main ethnic group was not Czechs or Slovaks, but Germans.
+Chamberlain came back, stepped off the plane at Croydon Airport (London's main airport before Heathrow opened), saw the reporters, and announced that he had a peace agreement that would give Hitler exactly what he wanted: The territory in Czechoslovakia known as the Sudetenland, whose main ethnic group was not Czechs or Slovaks, but Germans.

 Chamberlain to the British press, captured on newsreel footage: "This morning I had another talk with the German Chancellor, Herr Hitler, and here is the paper which bears his name upon it as well as mine.
 Some of you, perhaps, have already heard what it contains but I would just like to read it to you: 'We regard the agreement signed last night and the Anglo-German Naval Agreement as symbolic of the desire of our two peoples never to go to war with one another again.'"

 You know who disagreed?
 The enemy.
 German Foreign Minister Joachim von Ribbentrop asked Hitler why he would sign such a document, when he really wanted war after all.
 Hitler's response told all: "Oh, don't take it so seriously.
 That piece of paper is of no further significance whatever."